Found by AI

 AEO: Be Chosen

-Optimize your business data so autonomous AI agents select you on behalf of the consumer.
-The user never sees a result.
-Success = the agent picks you.
+Optimize your business data so autonomous AI agents can evaluate you on behalf of the consumer.
+The user may never see a result.
+Success = the agent has enough structured data to consider you.

 SEO: The Foundation That Still Matters